Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 These aspects are dictated by the functional requirements of the software and not so much by its design.
 That means that we can't simply eliminate impurities from our code, at least not without also changing how it works.

 Having said that, one very important characteristic of **impurity** is that it's **inherently contagious**.
-If an otherwise pure function calls an impure function, it becomes impure as well:
+Any function that depends on the execution of an impure function becomes impure as well:

 ```csharp
 // Impure function